luciotato/usdnear-stable/README.md

 ###  2. compute_rewards_and_interest()

 Each epoch, the contract operator calls this function to compute staking rewards from all the collateral.
-The rewards are added to the collateral pool, increasing the stNEAR amount and then collateralization for all users.
+The rewards are added to the collateral pool, increasing stNEAR value and then collateralization for all users.

-###  3. collect_interest()

-In the middle of each epoch, after calling compute_rewards(), the contract operator calls this function to compute interest on collateral.
-Interest is sent to the contract treasury.